Claude Code Skills

 Arguments: Description of who to respond to and what about (e.g., “reply to Noémie about assignment progress”, “email to Proto Studio confirming April 11 logistics”)

-Guidelines: communications-guide (the communications guide serves as the guidelines doc — it covers principles, tone-by-context, and all communication scenarios)
+Guidelines: communications-guide (the communications guide serves as the guidelines doc — it covers principles, tone-by-context, and all communication scenarios).
+Collaboration behavior is governed by the Draft Response — Collaboration Protocol, which describes the editorial-refinements loop.

 Key features: